The Importance Of Examining Your Beliefs

 When a person believes something to be true, regardless of whether or not it is true, they will act as if it is true and look for evidence to support their belief.
 So should a person accept something which is false, their thoughts and behaviors will be driven by that false belief.

-What is even more dangerous however, is that a person who believes something to be true becomes convinced that what they believe is correct.
 They become certain in their belief, and unless some extraordinary event proves to them otherwise, no one will be able to persuade them that what they believe is not an accurate representation of reality.

 This false assumption of certainty, therefore presents one of the biggest barriers to overcoming negative limiting beliefs, as how can you convince someone that what they believe about themselves is wrong when they are certain that it is right?